Skip Ribbon Commands

 Highest among Representative Diaz’s priorities has been an overhauling of the Rhode Island Child Care Assistance Program, which helps low-income working families pay for child care.
 In 2022, she supported a state budget that adds $3.6 million from federal funds for the Department of Human Services to increase payments to center-based child care providers across all age groups.

 The child care assistance rates in Rhode Island were well below the recommended levels to ensure equal access to high-quality child care.
-Representative Diaz had submitted legislation for to establish a tiered child care reimbursement rate system.
+Representative Diaz submitted legislation to establish a tiered child care reimbursement rate system.
 In 2018, it was included in the state budget and signed into law.

 During that same session, she introduced a law requiring insurers to treat behavioral health counseling and medication maintenance visits the same as primary health care visits when determining patient cost-sharing.
 The legislation is aimed at better achieving parity between mental health coverage and primary health coverage for Rhode Islanders.